piranna/piranna.github.io/_posts/2020-04-25-How-to-simulate-Chrome-is-running-in-a-TTY.md

 **BONUS**: adding a CSS stylesheet in Chrome DevTools by editing the elements panel as HTML doesn't works (or at least it didn't worked to me) because by doing so it seems you are modifying the `text` attribute, while it's needed to modify the `textContent` one instead.
-It's possible to do it in Javascript by [creating an `script` element](https://stackoverflow.com/a/15506705/586382) and appending it to the document `HEAD` :-)
+It's possible to do it in JavaScript by [creating an `script` element](https://stackoverflow.com/a/15506705/586382) and appending it to the document `HEAD` :-)